YehiaFarghaly/Leetcode-solutions/README.md

 # Leetcode-solutions
-In this repo I uplaod my solutions to leetcode problems
+In this repo I upload my solutions to leetcode problems